singnet/dev-portal/docs/all/naming-standard.md

 We currently provide a lot of freedom as to how entities in SingularityNET are named.

-Unfortunately this can result in confusion as to how to capitalise and separate words in names.
+Unfortunately this can result in confusion as to how to capitalize and separate words in names.
 This document is an attempt at a best practices guide.
 At some point these may get codified, such that smart contracts and our software enforce them, but for now they are just for guidance.